aravindavk/serverino-router/README.md

 # Serverino Routing and Params helpers

-Add `serverino-params` to your project by running,
+Add `serverino-router` to your project by running,

 ```
-dub add serverino-params
+dub add serverino-router
 ```

 ## Routing